Play the Songs

 - I Feel Strong!

 - Hold Onto Hope

 - Rabbit!
 Rabbit!

 - Don't Bully Me Down!

-A charming musical allegory, BULLY NO MORE explores the repercussions of bullying and celebrates the power of individuals to band together and stand up for what is right.
-With colorful animal characters and lively songs, the show empowers and inspires its audience to look out for one another, treat each other with kindness and respect, and “Hold Onto Hope” in an imperfect world.
+BULLY NO MORE! explores the repercussions of bullying and celebrates the power of individuals to band together and stand up for what is right.
+With compelling characters and lively songs, the show empowers and inspires its audience to look out for one another, treat each other with kindness and respect, and “Hold Onto Hope” in an imperfect world.

 - Rehearsal Materials

 - Cast List